DevExpress/testcafe/docs/articles/documentation/guides/concepts/typescript-and-coffeescript.md

 Using TypeScript brings you all the advantages of strongly typed languages: rich coding assistance, painless scalability, check-as-you-type code verification and much more.

-> TestCafe automatically compiles TypeScript tests before launching them, so you do not need to compile the TypeScript code.
+> You do not need to manually compile TypeScript tests.
+TestCafe does this automatically on launch.

 TestCafe bundles the TypeScript declaration file with the npm package, so you do not need to install it separately.